KDCPMS - the Electronic Patient Record for Renal Services

 National Renal Office & Hospital Groups

-> The National Renal Office can use summary data from KDCPMS regarding patient acuity, renal service activity and population trends to better inform service planning and patient-centred care.
+The National Renal Office can use summary data from KDCPMS regarding patient acuity, renal service activity and population trends to better inform service planning and patient-centered care.

 KDCPMS has been a major investment of time, effort and skills from all the Renal units in Ireland and eHealth and Disruptive Technologies .
 It has led to a significantly enhanced capability to provide safe, quality-assured renal care to people in Ireland living with kidney disease.

 Written by Vincent Jordan